apollographql/odyssey-lift-off-lab/final/client/README.md

 # Catstronauts - client

-The final state of the `client` code after completing the Odyssey Lift-off Lab.
+The starting point of the `client` code.